JODONNELL003/the-band/readme.md

 The UX
 -------
 I started by using the 5 planes framework to design the website and then did an overall conceptual diagram and a wireframe for each page.
-These can be found in the band planning document accessed by clicking on this link.
+These can be found in the band planning document accessed through the planning document which can be found in the band planning pdf document contained in this project.
+User stories:
+i) The website is used to showcase the band showing some of their highlights. ii)  The band members short biographies are available for fans to see. iii)  The band wanted a way for fans to contact them easily so the contact form is essential. iv) The band wanted a videos page so that fans could see some of their performances over the years.

 My homepage
 -------------